Khatri-Ran-Bahadur/core-php-datatable-implement/README.md

-## This is the serverside rendaring datatable
+## This is the serverside rendering datatable